techtanzeel/collado-io/src/markdown/blog/would-you-rather-refactor/index.md

 I had to learn React, I owed to my team.

 Long story short — if you rather want the long version [check out the RDND in-depth post](/blog/2018/udacity-rdnd) — late July I delivered the last project of the RDND.
 Yet I finished the Nanodegree feeling that I rushed through the thing.
 Like I just put a ton of strings together that made some React-sense and wrap them up onto GitHub repos in order to graduate.
-But didn’t digest the best practices, didn’t master React’s foundation.
+But didn't digest the best practices, didn't master React's foundation.
 Somehow, it missed the point.

 Because of that, I promised myself that as soon as I could put some more "side-project time" together I would go back, review them one at a time, and implement all the cool things I kept on learning.